Glossary

 Per diem interest

-Periodic interest cap
+Periodic interest rate cap

 PMI

-See Private Mortgage Insurance.
+See Private mortgage insurance.

 Power of attorney